 World Data System Constitution

-As approved by the Governing Board of the International Science Council (ISC) at its [number and date of meeting]
+As approved by the Governing Board of the International Science Council (ISC) at its virtual meeting on 19 April 2023

 - The name of this organization is the World Data System (WDS).